Drugs & The Body

 Regular drug use can lead to high blood pressure, narrowed arteries and thickened heart walls.
 These factors all increase the risk of a heart attack.

 Intravenous drug abusers subject their veins to irreversible damage with repetitive injecting and by using contaminated syringes which can cause blood clots to form in the veins.
 Blood clots can block the pulmonary arteries in the lungs, causing a pulmonary embolism.
-This can be life-threatening condition if not treated quickly.
+This can be a life-threatening condition if not treated quickly.

 Damaged blood vessels also put drug users at a higher risk of stroke.
-Stimulant drugs, such as cocaine, effect cerebral circulation and increase blood pressure which can lead to a haemorrhagic stroke, where a blood vessel ruptures and causes brain bleed.
+Stimulant drugs, such as cocaine, affect cerebral circulation and increase blood pressure which can lead to a haemorrhagic stroke, where a blood vessel ruptures and causes brain bleed.
 Drug abuse can also cause ischaemic stroke, where oxygen and blood flow are blocked from the brain, killing brain cells.

 Oral & Skin Damage

 Drug use can cause a toll on one’s physical appearance, particularly to the mouth and to the skin.